fjahr/lightning-mw/02-peer-protocol.md

 ### The `funding_created` Message

-This message acknowledges that the funding transaction is complete, thus signalling to the fundee to start the process of creating the transaction kernel.
+This message acknowledges that the funding transaction is complete, thus signaling to the fundee to start the process of creating the transaction kernel.
 She sends along the transaction and a random nonce.

 1. type: XX (`funding_created`)